MohamedBadr552002/AUTOSAR/Projects/AUTOSAR_Door_Lock_Project/README.md

-# Door Lock Indication Project Based on Autosar
+# Door Lock Indication Project Based on AUTOSAR

 ## User Story
 Design and Implement a Door Lock Indication System based on Autosar specification, Read the Door state and take an action based on that state